brockgofficial/game-servers/Terraform/README.md

 # Terraform Details
-This folder holds the terraform templates for creating the required infrstructure.
+This folder holds the Terraform templates for creating the required infrstructure.